Product Pipeline

 2. Travelan (IMM-124E)

 i.
-FDA Phase II clinical Trial for Travellers’ Diarrhoea
+FDA Phase II clinical Trial for Travellers’ Diarrhoea USA

 ii.
 Field Trial for Travellers’ Diarrhoea

-3. IMM-529 – Recurrent Clostridioides Difficile Infection(CDI)
+3. IMM-529 – Clostridioides Difficile Infection(CDI)

-Immuron is embarking on a new clinical development program that will focus on treating patients who suffer from recurring Clostridioides Difficile infection.
-C.difficile is a gram-positive, toxin-producing, spore-forming bacterium that generally causes severe and persistent diarrhea in infected individuals, but can also lead to more severe outcomes, including in the most serious cases, death.
+Immuron is embarking on a new clinical development program that will focus on treating patients who suffer from Clostridioides Difficile infection.
+C. difficile is a gram-positive, toxin-producing, spore-forming bacterium that generally causes severe and persistent diarrhoea in infected individuals, but can also lead to more severe outcomes, including in the most serious cases, death.
 CDI is most often associated with the prior use of antibiotics.
 The U.S. Centers for Disease Control has identified CDI as one of the top three most urgent antibiotic-resistant bacterial threats in the U.S. and is now the most common cause of hospital acquired infection in the U.S. CDI is a challenging disease, with a recurrence rate of 15%–20% and a mortality rate of 5% and represents an unmet medical need.

-IMM-529, targets the C.difficile bacterium and contains polyclonal antibodies cross-reactive to Toxin B, spores and vegetative cells of the bacterium.
+IMM-529, targets the C. difficile bacterium and contains polyclonal antibodies cross-reactive to Toxin B, spores and vegetative cells of the bacterium.
 IMM-529 is an oral biologic which does not destroy the microbiome like antibiotic treatments, allowing the microbiome to return to a healthy state, while treating the virulent CDI.
-The antibodies in IMM-529 have been demonstrated to be cross-reactive with a variety of human and animal C.difficile isolates and to their associated Toxin B, vegetative cells and spore components.
+The antibodies in IMM-529 have been demonstrated to be cross-reactive with a variety of human and animal C. difficile isolates and to their associated Toxin B, vegetative cells and spore components.

 4. NMRC research collaboration: new therapeutic targeting Campylobacter and ETEC infections